 Tunisia enjoys a reasonable healthcare system thanks to the country's wealth, with a public health system that all citizens benefit from.
 But in general, do not expect it to be on the level of US and European hospitals.
 There are also private healthcare systems with well-trained personnel and infrastructure although expenses may be high.
 Snowbirds should have adequate travel insurance to help with these costs especially in the event of an emergency.
 There are a few English speaking doctors in international hospitals, however, smaller hospitals may only have Arabic or French-speaking doctors.
 There are also a good number of pharmacies that stay open at all hours.

-- Weather: The winter weather in Tunisia will normally be chilly during the day and cold during the night.
+Weather: The fall, winter, and spring weather in Tunisia will normally be chilly during the day and cold during the night.
+Of course in the fall and spring it will be warmer than in the winter.
 You have to pack accordingly.

 Warm clothing: Even when you go to a warm location like Tunisia you should not forget to take some things with you for your trip back home.
 When you return you are adapted to the warmer weather and need something to protect you from your hometown temperatures.